 What are Examples of Employee Policies?

 Your government may expect that you follow the laws of the land.
 In the US we have laws to protect the environment (EPA), workers (OSHA), and the individual from discrimination (EEO) or unfair pay (FSLA) and a whole host of other laws (FDA, FMLA, ADA, etc).
 These expectations must be understood by every company that does business in the U.S. and deployed as company policy.
+Organizations typically use an employee handbook or posters in the lunch to communicate company policies.

 What are Examples of Company Policies?